User37som/libbitcoin/bx-base16-decode.md

 Hexadecimal is not case sensitive.
 In other words the letter F and the f are the same value.

-The output of this command is not "printable" and can therefore produce unexpected results when piped into another command that accepts raw input.
+The output of this command is not "printable" and can therefore produce unexpected results when piped into another command.

 See also [base16-encode](bx-base16-encode).
 ### Example 1